jcaillon/valet/README.md

 ## 🔭 Roadmap

+- rename CMD_ variables.
 - Document everything.
 Document test.
-- Add support for interactive mode.
+- Add full support for interactive mode.
 - Replace fzf menu with equivalent pure bash menu.
 - For dropdown with a set list of options, we can verify that the input value is one of the expected value.
 - Setup github actions to automatically test Valet.
 - Generate an autocompletion script for bash and zsh.
 - Self-command to create a new command interactively.
-- Add about option to hide the command in the menus.
-- Implement self release command to tag and push to github.
 - We can have fuzzy matching on options too; just make sure it is not ambiguous.
 - Create a valet-community-commands where everyone can contribute to new default commands for Valet.
 - Optional strict mode (env var) to disable fuzzy matching (to not mistakenly execute a command on ci for instance).
 - head / tail from file.
-- New self command that writes a default user config file with the default values.
-This is called on selfSetup.
 - Allow to regroup single letter options (e.g. -fsSL).
-- Frame questions in interactive mode.
+- Add a command self package that build the user commands into a single script file.

 [releases]: https://github.com/jcaillon/valet/releases
 [latest-release]: https://github.com/jcaillon/valet/releases/latest